-Indiana 4-H Sewing Skills and Techniques, 4-H 925-SC-W: Youth and their mentor/volunteer leader/instructor should use this chart as a guide when deciding appropriate skills to incorporate in a sewing wearable or non-wearable article, garment or outfit for exhibit.
+Indiana 4-H Sewing Skills and Techniques

+Youth and their mentor/volunteer leader/instructor should use this chart as a guide when deciding appropriate skills to incorporate in a sewing wearable garment or outfit for exhibit.
 While this list is a guide, it is not meant to be an all-inclusive list and youth should demonstrate skills they are most comfortable mastering.
-For example, some youth in a 4th grader might feel comfortable attempting 6th grade level skills, but it is unlikely a 4th grade level exhibitor will be able to successfully master the 10th grade level skills.
-Exhibited items must demonstrate the minimum skill techniques from their given grade level but may also include higher/lower-level techniques that have been mastered.
-Any higher/lower-level techniques will not be counted as part of the minimum skills, but nevertheless will be evaluated for quality.
-Youth are encouraged to utilize a number of resources such a website, print material, social media, and television shows when learning sewing skills and techniques.
+Exhibited items must demonstrate the minimum skill techniques expected for their given grade level as outlined in the exhibit requirements.
+Youth are encouraged to utilize a number of resources such as web sites, print material, social media, and television shows when learning sewing skills and techniques.
 Skills learned from these types of resources may be demonstrated provided they are age/grade appropriate.
+It is always recommended to follow pattern instructions and demonstrate those mastered skills.
+Before purchasing a pattern it is important it be age and grade appropriate for the 4-H member.
+Fabric type should also be appropriate for the 4-H member's age and grade.

+Grades 3-7

-Grade 3-7: Grade 3 and 4 exhibits must demonstrate two (2) of the following skills, Grade 5 three (3) skills, Grade 6 four (4) skills, and Grade 7 five (5) skills.
+Grade 3 and 4 exhibits must demonstrate two of the following skills, Grade 5 three skills, Grade 6 four skills, and Grade 7 five skills.

 - Use a simple seam finish

 - Insert elastic or a drawstring

 - Do a machine-stitched hem

 - Do a hand-stitched hem

 - Do a machine-blind hem

 - Do machine topstitching

 - Stitch in the ditch

 - Stitch curved seams

 - Sew and trim a crotch or curved seam

 - Trim or grade seams to reduce bulk

-- Staystitch and under stitch
+- Staystitch and understitch

 - Apply a facing

 - Use interfacing (can be iron-on or sew-in)

 - Apply a collar

 - Attach cuffs

 - Make darts

+- Gather fabric

 - Insert a center-placed zipper

+- Insert a lapped zipper

 - Insert an invisible zipper

 - Insert a separating zipper

 - Insert a fly-front zipper

-- Match fabric design (i.e., match plaids)
+- Match fabric design (i.e. match plaids)

 - Gather fabric

 - Apply ruffles, trim, piping, binding, or ribbing (can be purchased or self-made)

 - Sew with knit

 - Insert sleeves

 - Make/apply patch, inseam, or front-hip pockets

 - Use a simple lining

 - Hand-sew buttons

 - Make machine buttonholes

 - Sew tucks or pleats

 - Construct with a serger

 - Use machine or hand applique

 - Do machine quilting

 - Use a twin needle

-- Insert a lapped zipper

 - Any other skill not listed